abulimov/abulimov.github.io/content/post/2021-02-20-split-keyboards.md

 As you can see, I prefer using index fingers and those extra keys next to B/N to switch layers, in both Ergodox and Helix.
 I can't stress enough how convenient is to use `hjkl` cluster as arrow keys with a press of a single button.

-It took some effort, but now I'm back to being happy with my keyboard and wirst pain is gone.
+It took some effort, but now I'm back to being happy with my keyboard and wrist pain is gone.